thejoshwolfe/yazl/README.md

 and the zip file spec does not specify what is standard in this regard.

 In order to create empty directories, use `addEmptyDirectory()`.

+### Size of Local File and Central Directory Entry Metadata

+The spec recommends that "The combined length of any directory record and [the file name, extra field, and comment fields] should not generally exceed 65,535 bytes". yazl makes no attempt to respect this recommendation.
+Instead, each of the fields is limited to 65,535 bytes due to the length of each being encoded as an unsigned 16 bit integer.

 ## Change History